What is medical specialist care (general)?

 - Liposuction of the stomach;

-- The operative placement and operative replacement of a breast prosthesis other than after a full or partial breast amputation or in the case of agenesis or aplasia of the breast in women and a comparable situation in the event of established transsexuality;
+- Treatment of a plastic surgical nature to reconstruct the breast or replace a breast prosthesis, other than following full or partial mastectomy or in the case of agenesis or aplasia of the breast in women and a comparable situation in the event of established transsexuality;

 - The operative removal of a breast prosthesis without medical grounds;

 - Treatment for snoring with uvuloplasty;

 - Treatments aimed at the sterilisation or reversal of the sterilisation of the insured party (either a man or a woman);

 - Treatments aimed at the circumcision of a male insured party other than medically necessary;